rtCamp/docs.rtcamp.com/rtbiz/helpdesk/admin/setup.md

 You can setup your support team in three ways

+####i) Search and add users

-i) Search and add WordPress users as shown in the screenshot below
+Search and add WordPress users as shown in the screenshot below
 ![3_setup_your_team](https://cloud.githubusercontent.com/assets/8191145/7610069/69c8de68-f997-11e4-8780-68f9c92558c7.png)

-ii) Add users from a domain - You can use this option if you want add all the WordPress users who have similar domain name.
+####ii) Add all users from domain

+You can use this option if you want add all the WordPress users who have similar domain name.

-iii) Add all WordPress users - Using this option you can import all the WordPress users into Staff, in a single click.
+####iii) Add all WordPress users

+Using this option you can import all the WordPress users into Staff, in a single click.

 #### Helpdesk Roles
 You can give roles to all these new staff members.
 The Helpdesk roles are same as WordPress roles.